zazaserty/Zadots/README.md

 Check that the scripts needed for keybinds are executable too (obvious).

-Never define ~/whatever/file to bspwm or sxhkd or any programd where to find a file, this is because most programs will get confused and will not translate ~/ to your home directory, instead do "/home/youruser/path/to/file".
+Never define ~/whatever/file to bspwm or sxhkd or any program to tell it where to find a file, this is because most programs will get confused and will not translate ~/ to your home directory, instead do "/home/youruser/path/to/file".

 If you use a firefox based browser there is a really nice theme that does well with our colorscheme https://addons.mozilla.org/en-US/firefox/addon/light-blue-theme/, but any blue theme will do.
 I also reccomend installing dark reader for your eyes sake https://darkreader.org/.